kupka/libsrd5-examples/unity/README.md

 # libsrd5-examples-unity

 A very simple example of how to integrate libsrd5 in a Unity3D project.
+WebGL Live Demo at (https://kupka.github.io/libsrd5-examples/unity/index.html)

 # Disclaimer